Is Hargreaves Lansdown good for investing?

 Who is Hargreaves Lansdown?

-Hargreaves Lansdown was established over 40 years ago in 1981 and today is the UK’s number one investment platform.
-It has over 1.8 million customers and more than £140 billion in assets.
+Hargreaves Lansdown is a large, well-established provider with significant scale and longevity in the UK investment market.
+It was established over 40 years ago in 1981.
+It has over 2 million customers and more than £170 billion in assets.
 It listed on the London Stock Exchange in 2007 and is a constituent of the FTSE 250 index.
 Hargreaves Lansdown states that its core purpose is to “empower people to save and invest with confidence” and aims to put the customer at the “heart” of its operations.

 Who is Hargreaves Lansdown good for?

 Still one of the best all-rounders, but it is pricey compared to peers.
-Caps on charges make this very compelling for larger accounts who have listed securities.
+Caps on charges make this very compelling for larger accounts that have listed securities.
 And Junior ISAs are free.
-It’s also good for Lifetime ISA holders who want to learn with the best.
-Fees on smaller accounts are not unreasonable value, however, share dealing fees are on the expensive side and the platform charge for fund folders is high.
+It’s also good for Lifetime ISA holders.
+Fees on smaller accounts are not an unreasonable value; however, share dealing fees are on the higher side and the platform charge for fund folders is high.

 Pros and cons